 You can find a copy of my CV here and my Google Scholar page here.
 I am also a freelance writer on science, politics, and more; you can find clips on my Writing page.

 My research falls at the intersection of network science, data mining and machine learning.
-In particular, my research seeks to identify and understand sequential patterns and dependencies in network data, such as passenger movement through public transit systems, goods through logistics networks, or users navigating the Web.
+In particular, my research seeks to identify and understand “higher-order” patterns in network data.
+This includes both the structure of group interactions (usually modeled with hypergraphs), as well as sequential patterns and dependencies in network data, such as passenger movement through public transit systems, goods through logistics networks, or users navigating the Web.
 I am also interested in using machine learning to improve partially observed (sampled) network data, as well as the limitations of machine learning in solving network problems.

 The best way to find my publications is through my Google Scholar page.